slowmonkey/slowmonkey.github.io/_drafts/password-manager-keepass-setup.md

 Please follow the steps [here](https://keepass.info/help/base/firststeps.html) to add new entries and groups etc...

-# Ensuring your KeePass database is backed up and corruption proof
+# KeePass database back ups

 Aside from having the KeePass database synchronised to a cloud storage there are some prudent precautions one should take to keep your database safe from corruption or accidents.

+I experienced weird glitches with Google Drive which caused my KeePass database to be deleted and I often experience database corruption due to the synchronisation failures of Google Drive.

+Here are my steps to mitigate against these situations.

+## Creating multiple copies of the database

-## Create multiple copies of the database
+Create multiple copies of the database for each scenario.
+I currently use the following setup:

+- slowmonkey-master.kbdx
+- slowmonkey-home.kbdx
+- slowmonkey-work.kbdx
+- slwomonkey-phone.kbdx

-## Synchronise Often between KeePass databases
+## Synchronise often between KeePass databases

+My current process is to synchronise to the other same databases, of different names, every few days or after various new entries.

+Make sure you synchronise to all the different copies of your database if you change your password.

-## Ensure the database is syncrhonised to your cloud storage
+## Ensure the database is synchronised to your cloud storage

+I always ensure that the Google Drive sync application is always running.

 ## Do not synchronise KeePass databases whilst it is synchronising to the cloud storage.

+If syncing via Google Drive simultaneously syncing multiple KeePass databases via KeePass can lead to database corruptions.

+In otherwards open explorer to the database files and check that Google Drive is not doing any syncing on the files you're manipulating.

+# Storing SSH Keys in KeePass

+Following the instructions [here](https://code.mendhak.com/keepass-and-keeagent-setup/) to setup KeePass to store your SSH Keys and to use KeePass for SSH authentication by other programs.

+# Adding TOTP to your KeePass entries

+[Download](https://sourceforge.net/projects/traytotp-kp2/) and add the TrayTOTP plugin.

+# Sharing KeePass databases